myfriendtania/myfriendtania/README.md

 </p>

 <p align="center"> How did I get started coding?
 I was 15, had a bulky computer and having a MySpace profile was how!
 Changing the themes, adding unpausable music to friend's pages along with 3D falling glitter!
 Coding is much more than a career, it's an escape and a source of relaxation!
 Let's build some crazy stuff together!
-☕ 💻
 </p>

+<p align="center">☕ <span style= "color:red">&hearts;</span> 💻</p>
 <!---------------------------------

 - I started coding as a hobby when I was 15, changing up my friends' mySpace pages.
 Didn't realise it's a career changer!